How can I get help from the Centegra Wound & Hyperbaric Center?

 After an initial consultation and examination at the center, you will receive complete instructions regarding your treatment.
 In the case of prescribed hyperbaric medicine: for safety reasons there are certain items not allowed inside the hyperbaric chambers.
-Please do not wear or bring the following into the hyperbaric chamber during treatment:
+You will receive a complete orientation and instructions before your first treatment.

 What should I expect at my first appointment?